Par4All/par4all/examples/P4A/Hyantes/README.txt

 - automatic parallelization with p4a --cuda for parallel execution on nVidia GPU

+- automatic parallelization with p4a --accel for an OpenMP parallel emulation of a GPU-like accelerator

+- automatic parallelization with p4a --opencl the OpenCL parallel execution on nVidia GPU

 You need to have gnuplot installed to be able to display the results.